Working With Cardinal Numbers Worksheets

 - Write How Many You See Worksheet - Like a counting sheet, but it is a bit more involved.

-- Cardinal Numbers and Counting One More- Find cardinal positions and count one more at the end of this sheet.
+- Cardinality and Counting One More- Find cardinal positions and count one more at the end of this sheet.

 - Circle the Correct Amount Worksheet - We give you a number of pictures to circle.
 This is somewhat like a counting sheet too.

-- Color Using Cardinal Numbers Worksheet - We use words like "Last, Middle, First" to navigate students through a set.
+- Color Using Cardinal Values Worksheet - We use words like "Last, Middle, First" to navigate students through a set.

-- Ordering Shapes and Using Cardinal Numbers - These are all clean cut shapes for clear and professional looking prints.
+- Ordering Shapes and Using Cardinal Values - These are all clean cut shapes for clear and professional looking prints.
 Great for observations.

 - Cardinal Numbers and Math Directions - We show exactly how to handle these sheets and work through all of them.